Condensin

-Condensins are large protein complexes that play a central role in chromosome assembly and segregation during mitosis and meiosis (Figure 1).
+Condensins are large protein complexes that play a central role in chromosome condensation and segregation during mitosis and meiosis (Figure 1).
 Their subunits were originally identified as major components of mitotic chromosomes assembled in Xenopus egg extracts.

-Subunit composition
+Subunit composition and phylogeny

 Eukaryotic types

 Many eukaryotic cells possess two different types of condensin complexes, known as condensin I and condensin II, each of which is composed of five subunits (Figure 2).
 Condensins I and II share the same pair of core subunits, SMC2 and SMC4, both belonging to a large family of chromosomal ATPases, known as SMC proteins (SMC stands for Structural Maintenance of Chromosomes).
 Each of the complexes contains a distinct set of non-SMC regulatory subunits (a kleisin subunit and a pair of HEAT repeat subunits).
 Both complexes are large, having a total molecular mass of 650-700 kDa.

 The core subunits condensins (SMC2 and SMC4) are conserved among all eukaryotic species that have been studied to date.
 The non-SMC subunits unique to condensin I are also conserved among eukaryotes, but the occurrence of the non-SMC subunits unique to condensin II is highly variable among species.